Preparing future voters during tax season

 The Register of Future Electors

-Canadian citizens who are between 14 and 17 years old can be added to the Register of Future Electors, a database that is maintained by Elections Canada.
-The information in the database (name, address, date of birth and citizenship) is kept confidential.
-Based on this data, Elections Canada will know when young citizens are ready to vote in their first election.
+Canadian citizens who are between 14 and 17 years old can be added to Elections Canada’s Register of Future Electors.
+The information it contains (name, address, date of birth and citizenship) is kept confidential.

 Want to know more?
 Visit Elections Canada’s Register of Future Electors page.